MISSION

 St. Angela Merici Catholic School

-St. Monicas Retirees
+St. Monica's Retirees

 Teachers at St. Nicholas School